lightvector/KataGo/docs/KataGoMethods.md

 So, as of mid 2021, KataGo now:

-* Keeps track of the empiricial variance of the utility of the playouts for each search node in the tree, mixing in a small prior to get a reasonable variance estimate for nodes with too few playouts.
+* Keeps track of the empirical variance of the utility of the playouts for each search node in the tree, mixing in a small prior to get a reasonable variance estimate for nodes with too few playouts.
 * At every node, scales the cPUCT for choosing which children of that node to explore by roughly sqrt(utility variance).

 So KataGo now uses cPUCT that dynamically adjusts proportionally with the empirical scale of variations in the utility.
 Another intuition for why this should give better results: